roy-jingyang/OrdinoR-doc/source/examples/index.rst

 Several examples related to the organizational model mining framework [yang2020]_:

-* :ref:`Discover organizational models from event logs and evaluate using conformance checking <examples_infsyst2020yang-common>`
+* :ref:`Discover organizational models from event logs and evaluate them using conformance checking measures <examples_yang2020framework>`
-* :ref:`Discover an organizational model from an event log and visualize the model <examples_infsyst2020yang-arya>` (cf. Sect.
-5.2 in the paper)
+* :ref:`Discover an organizational model from an event log and visualize and analyze the model <examples_yang2020framework-arya>`
 * :ref:`Replicate the experiments in the framework paper
-  <examples_infsyst2020yang-replicate>` (cf. Sect.
-6.2 in the paper)
+  <examples_yang2020framework-replicate>`

-Access to demos for some of our previous work on the topic is also available, which were then built upon the earlier versions of OrgMiner:
+Access to demos for some of the previous work built upon the earlier versions of OrgMiner:

-* :ref:`examples_bpm2018yang` (demo in [yang2018]_)
+* :ref:`examples_yang2018liberos` (demo in [yang2018]_)

 .. toctree::
    :hidden:

-   infsyst2020yang-common
+   yang2020framework
-   infsyst2020yang-arya
+   yang2020framework-arya
-   infsyst2020yang-replicate
+   yang2020framework-replicate
-   bpm2018yang
+   yang2018liberos